MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 When you use the `Export-Console` cmdlet without parameters, it automatically updates the console file that was most recently used in the session.
-You can use this automatic variable to determine which file will be updated.
+You can use this automatic variable to determine the file to update.

 ### $Error